What is Arc Flash?

 Arc Flash Center Safety Training and Certification

 National Fuse Products offers customized safety training programs for your workers several times during the year.
-The instructor Jack Bene is a National Electrical Codes Instructor (licensed by the State of Ohio) and has completed over 125 flash studies for commercial and industrial facilities.
+The instructor Jack Bene is a National Electrical Codes Instructor (licensed by the State of Ohio) and has completed over 150 flash studies for commercial and industrial facilities.
 In addition, Jack has trained several hundred companies on arc flash hazards, shock and electrocution hazards, grounding, over current protection and general national electrical code topics.
 You can view Jack Bene’s complete curriculum vitae.
 Interested in attending an arc flash training seminar?
-You can either email Angie Graham at email@example.com or fill out our form on the Contact Us page.
+We are now offering the seminars nationwide via Zoom for individuals and companies.
+Click here to view further information on the next seminar.

 Selecting Personal Protective Equipment (PPE)

 Making personal protective equipment available for your workers is the responsibility of the employer.
 As a licensed distributor of Cementex, National Fuse Products is proud to offer their fire resistant clothing and safety equipment.
 Click here to view the entire line of personal protection equipment we can order for you.
 For sizing of gloves or FR clothing, please see the following guides:

 - Glove Sizing